utilitywarehouse/wiresteward/terraform/matchbox/README.md

 - The ability to assign and route public ips on host interfaces.

-This does not implement a load balancer between the deployed wiresteward servers but allows for additional ignition systemd services and files to be passed in order to work with different solutions (e.t.c. cloudflare argo tunnels)
+This does not implement a load balancer between the deployed wiresteward servers but since ignition systemd services and files are passed in as input variables one could include the necessary configuration in order to work with different solutions (e.t.c. cloudflare argo tunnels)

 ## Example usage